-A fund outperforming an index over a certain amount of time does not mean it will continue going forward.
-It may be more likely that if a fund has been performing over its trendline returns, it will soon dip below the trendline to maintain the average.
+A fund outperforming an index over a period does not mean it will continue going forward.
+If a fund has been performing over its trend-line returns, it may be more likely that it will soon dip below the trend line to maintain the average.
 Therefore, if you move money into a recently outperforming fund, the chances are good that you are doing so precisely before a period of underperformance.

-It is like driving in traffic.
-You are stuck in the right lane during rush hour.
-The left lane seems to be moving fine, however, so you merge.
-Then, the left lane pulls to a stop, and the lane you just left begins to move ahead.
+It is like driving in stop-and-go traffic.
+You are stuck in the right lane during rush hour, and it is barely moving.
+However, the left lane seems to be moving fine.
+You flip on your signal and cut into the lane in front of a semi-truck.
+Then, the left lane pulls to a stop, and the lane you just left begins to move forward.
 You merge back over, behind a few vehicles that were behind you, only to have the lane stop again.
-And the left lane takes off.
+Then the left lane takes off.

 Before long, you realize you would have gone farther faster if you had simply stayed in one lane than continually trying to be in the fastest lane.